evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh_e-4ORCE/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

-### Phone mirroring
+### Phone Mirroring

 Furthermore, the Nissan Ariya 87kWh e-4ORCE supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ### Sound system

 You can choose between two sound systems on the Nissan Ariya 87kWh e-4ORCE.

-With the DAB Audiosystem, you get six speakers with a max system output of  watts.
-With the BOSE Premium Sound System, you get ten speakers with a max system output of  watts.
+- With the DAB Audiosystem, you get six speakers with a max system output of  watts.
+- With the BOSE Premium Sound System, you get ten speakers with a max system output of  watts.

 ## Lights